Achari Aloo Recipe (Indian Pickle-Spiced Potato Curry)

 How to make achari aloo with curry?

-To make this dish with curry, add ยฝ cup tomato puree before adding the potatoes and cook for 3-4 minutes.
+To make this dish with curry, add ยฝ cup of tomato puree before adding the potatoes, then cook for 3-4 minutes.
 Keep the remaining recipe and ingredients the same.
 Once the potatoes are tender, add 1 cup of water and bring the curry to a boil.

 I have used asafoetida (hing) in this recipe, which is not gluten-free.
 You can skip it to make the dish gluten-free, and you should also skip adding it to achari masala.